blackfireio/documentation/integrations/git/gitlab.rst

 create a webhook payload, that GitLab will use to let Blackfire run the test scenarios.

-Please read the :ref:`builds API documentation <build-webhook>` to configure them.
+Please read the :doc:`Synthetic Monitoring documentation
+</builds-cookbooks/synthetic-monitoring>` to configure it.

 To make sure that GitLab can receive a notification back from Blackfire, please make sure to configure the following parameters: